chichizhang0510/Programming-Notes/Programming Building Blocks/Programming_Building_Blocks.md

     - When the variant reaches a termination point, the loop stops.
 - To put loop variant under the context of programming elements, an explanation is to treat the loop body as a function, all the variables accessed(read or write) in the loop body as parameters of that function, and the output value should decrease for every iteration.
     - Indeed, if we take a closer look at the variables accessed in the loop body, they can be divided into several categories and we will discuss that later.
 The ones that are directly relevant to loop variant are called loop control variables.
+    - It's also equivalent to define loop variant as some numeric measure that strictly increases toward a limit with each iteration.
 - **Loop Control Variables**: variables used in loop conditions(including exit conditions), whose values could be changed inside the loop body.
 They could have many forms.
     - For example in `for (int i = 0; i < n; i++)`, the integer $i$ is a loop index variable, which is a common form of loop control variables.
     - Loop control variables directly control whether the loop continues or terminates, and thus they collectively map to an abstract measure of how close the loop is to termination, which is the loop variant.